The Seed of Love

-The Seed of Love is an upcoming Philippine television drama series to be broadcast by GMA Network.
+The Seed of Love is a 2023 Philippine television drama series broadcast by GMA Network.
 Directed by Ricky Davao, it stars Glaiza de Castro.
-It is set to premiere in 2023, on the network's Afternoon Prime lineup.
+It premiered on May 8, 2023 on the network's Afternoon Prime line up.
+The series concluded on August 25, 2023 with a total of 79 episodes.

+The series is streaming online on YouTube.

 Premise

-A husband and wife tackle the challenges of going through the process of an in-vitro fertilization.
+A husband and wife tackle the challenges of going through the process of an In-vitro fertilization.